Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Theoretical analysis

-where $\psi_E^{\text{initial}}$ and $\psi_E^{\text{final}}$ are the potential energies due to the electric field $E_x=E$ in the initial and final states, respectively, of the separating process \footnote{ $W_E$ is identical to the increase of kinetic energy of particles due to the external force $E$, that is, the decrease of potential energy $\psi_E$.}.
+where $\psi_E^{\text{initial}}$ and $\psi_E^{\text{final}}$ are the potential energies due to the electric field $E_x=E$ in the initial and final states, respectively, of the separating process (see Appendix \ref{sec:apdx_W_E}).
 Using the profiles $x_A(x)$ and $n(x)$ of the system, the potential $\psi_E$ is given by